homebysix/recipe-robot/README.md

     3. If that still doesn't work, maybe the app has a GitHub or SourceForge project page?
 Try providing that to the Recipe Robot [script](#python-script-usage).
     4. Still no luck?
 Write a recipe from scratch like the good old days.
 It builds character.

 - Run again with `--verbose` when errors occur, and you'll usually see why.
 It's often because Recipe Robot couldn't determine how to download the app.
-As I said, the Robot won't work for all apps.

 - If you get Python exceptions while using Recipe Robot, I invite you to [create an issue on GitHub](https://github.com/homebysix/recipe-robot/issues/new) so I can track the problem.
 Include full traceback plus whatever input (URL, path, etc) you provided when you ran Recipe Robot.